 You'll spend more time doing what you didn't even want to do than the things you set out to do in the first place!

-Without further ado, I present the list:
+So without further ado, I present the list.

 If you're reading this, chances are that's exactly what you're doing right now: good on you.